-Mum’s Enterprise Ltd is hosting two roadshows this year, in June in Manchester and in September in London.
+Mum’s Enterprise Ltd is hosting roadshows: in June 2018 in Manchester and on 1st and 2nd of February 2019 in London.
 The events are aimed at helping attendees get into the right frame of mind for change and are a must for those looking to retrain, find flexible work, or start / grow a business.

 To register free, get involved or just to find out more visit www.mumsenterprise.events